Inuits/ux-tracking-library/readme.md

 //include the library here
 ```

+#### CacheSize

+The amount of actions you want to cache in localstorage before sending all the cached actions.

 #### SessionType
 To provide a way to organize the logs per session (which user was providing the actions) we give several options: